Sermon on Romans 8:1-10

 We must all admit that there are times when our sinful nature does get the upper hand and we do not express our thankfulness as we should.
 We become angry or we hold grudges against certain people.
 When we recognize that we have let the sinful nature get the upper hand, may we come to God, confessing our sins and trusting that, for Jesus’ sake, he will forgive all of our sins.
 We, also, look for ways to strengthen ourselves for the task that lies ahead.
 Through God’s Word and the Lord’s Supper, the Holy Spirit strengthens our faith and renews our zeal to serve our Savior with gladness.
 Then, strengthened and renewed, we go out and serve our Savior.
 We have been freed from a life of service to sin to a life of Spirit-filled service to our Savior.

-There were several Fugitive Slave Acts that were passed into law, which allowed local governments to apprehend and extradite escaped enslaved people from within the borders of free states back to their point of origin, and to punish anyone helping the fugitives.
-Can you imagine a person who escaped from slavery going to the local authorities and surrendering, so that they might be returned to their owners?
-Of course, not!
-They would do all they could to keep from being enslaved again.
-If that is the case with earthly slavery, why would anyone who has been rescued from the captivity of sin and death willingly go back under their control?
+When a person has been set free from his captors, we can hardly imagine that person willingly going back under their control.
+He would want to get as far away from them as he possibly could.
+Why, then, would anyone who has been rescued from the captivity of sin and death willingly go back under their control?
 May we not do so, by willingly doing those things that are displeasing to God!
-May God strengthen us so that we stay as far away from them as we possibly can.
+May we stay as far away from them as we possibly can.
 Instead, may we gladly serve our Rescuer, our Redeemer.
 We have been freed!
 May we truly value that freedom!
 Amen.